React Grab

 An agent provider is a small adapter that connects React Grab to a coding agent.
 When you submit a prompt, React Grab sends the context and your message to a local server.
 The server passes this to the actual CLI (claude or cursor-agent) which edits your codebase directly.
 Status updates stream back to the browser so you can watch the agent work.

 The providers are open source.
-You can read through the implementation or use them as a starting point for your own: @react-grab/claude-code, @react-grab/cursor, @react-grab/opencode.
+You can read through the implementation or use them as a starting point for your own: @react-grab/claude-code, @react-grab/cursor, @react-grab/opencode, @react-grab/codex, @react-grab/gemini, @react-grab/amp, @react-grab/droid.

 What's next